micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

 This command will produce 2 kinds of results:

-(1) roughly co-registered orientations, which will be stored in the folder "./Ori-2014";
+(1) orientations of epoch 1971 that are roughly co-registered to the frame of epoch 2014, stored in the folder "./Ori-1971_CoReg_SuperGlue";

 (2) precise inter-epoch tie-points, which will be stored in the folder "./Homol-SuperGlue-3DRANSAC-CrossCorrelation".